Thenavigo/How_we_work_and_like_to_work_with_you/README.md

-## How I work and like to work with you
+## How We work and like to work with you

 ![Preview](https://github.com/Thenavigo/How_we_work_and_like_to_work_with_you/blob/main/save.jpg/)